Last Updated: April 2026

 How Does the Z-Morh Tunnel Change Things for Travelers?

 However, keep in mind that the Z-Morh Tunnel only takes you to Sonamarg.
-Beyond Sonamarg, you still have to cross Zojila Pass to reach Drass and Kargil, and that section remains closed in winter.
+Beyond Sonamarg, you still have to cross Zojila Pass to reach Drass and Kargil, and that section remains closed in the winter.
 So, while you can now visit Sonamarg year-round, the full Srinagar to Leh highway is still dependent on Zojila Pass being open.

 What Is the Status of the Zojila Tunnel Project in 2026?

-As of early 2026, the tunnel is approximately 64% complete.
+As of early 2026, the Zojila Tunnel is approximately 64% complete.
 The original completion deadline was September 2026, but according to the Ladakh Chief Secretary’s review in November 2025, the revised target is now February 2028.
 The total project cost is Rs 6,809 crore, of which Rs 3,934 crore has already been spent.
+When completed, the Zojila Tunnel will reduce travel time between Sonamarg and Meenamarg from about 4 hours to just 40 minutes, and lift the average vehicle speed on this stretch from 30 km/h to 70 km/h.

 Where Can I Track Srinagar Leh Road Status in 2026?